 The Hybrid Pulse Power Characterization (HPPC) Test is intended to determine dynamic power capability over the device's useable DOD range using a test profile that incorporates both discharge and regen pulses.
-The primary objective of this test is to establish, as a function of depth of discharge, (a) the V{MIN} discharge power capability at the end of a 1-s discharge current pulse and (b) the V{MAX} regen power capability at the end of a 1-s discharge power capabilities are then used to derive other
+The primary objective of this test is to establish, as a function of depth of discharge, (a) the V{MIN} discharge power capability at the end of a 1-s discharge current pulse and (b) the V{MAX} regen power capability at the end of a 1-s discharge current pulse are then used to derive other performance characteristics such as Available Energy and Available Power.
+Secondary objectives when used for cell testing are to derive from the voltage response curves the fixed (ohmic) cell resistance and

-4 The HPPC current should be compared with the average current for a scaled 750-W discharge.
+The HPPC current should be compared with the average current for a scaled 750-W discharge.
 An alternate method to determine the HPPC current is as follows (HPPC Current = 750-W / (BSF (Device Energy/ Device Capacity)).